Chuck Gardner, Founder

 Chuck has been named by Bowlers Journal as a Top 100 Coach several times and is a Silver Level Coach with USBC.
 He enjoys helping people of all skill levels improve their game.
 He has been a PBA member for over 40 years, retiring from the National PBA Tour in November of 2002.
 He would welcome the opportunity to frequent the Senior PBA 50 Tour, and perhaps that may occur if he ever has a much need knee replacement.
 Chuck is the former Director of Pro Shop Operations for AMF Bowling and owned his own 32 lane family recreation center in Franklin, VA for about 7 years, selling the center in 1998.

-He currently resides in Ridgeway, SC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Home Owners Association, Hotel and Golf Course.
+He currently resides in Ridgeway, SC with his wife Deborah, who is the Corporate Controller for a Virginia based 3,000 resident Homeowners Association, Hotel and Golf Course.
 They have a yellow lab, named Charlie, who is a rescue.
 They have a daughter, Vicki, who is an accountant for Bowling Solutions and Bowl4Life.
 She is married to Dylan who is an Officer in the Coast Guard.
-They reside in Wilmington, NC with their son Bradley and daughter Emily.
+They reside in Wilmington, NC with their son Bradley and daughter Emily and golden retriever, MiMi.
 Chuck & Deborah also have a son, Chuck II, who lives in Belmont, NC.
-Chuck II is the Operations Manager for Bowling Solutions, a family owned small chain of bowling retail stores.
+Chuck II is the Operations Manager for Bowling Solutions, a family-owned small chain of bowling retail stores.
 Chuck II and his wife Tiffany, who is a school teacher and both very active in the Bowl4Life Foundation.
-They have a son named Gavin (who loves motorcross), a daughter named Autumn, who will be attending Western Carolina University starting fall of 2021, and a Pit Bull named Colt.
+They have a son named Gavin (who loves motorcross), a daughter named Autumn, who will be entering her second year of college in Fall of 2022.
+They have a pit bull named Colt.

 Chuck’s idea of relaxing most recently involves stay-cations at his lakefront home.
 Unless Deborah can entice him to an exotic island, free of hustle, bustle, e-mail and telephones.